eortega26/Ortega_AppliedProgrammingLanguages/TurnIn/README.md

+Applied Programming Languages Assignment 1:

--The file helloWorld.cpp simply prints the phrase "Hello World" to the user.
+-The file "helloWorld.cpp" simply prints the phrase "Hello World" to the user.

 -To run the file in Cygwin, use the following command: g++ -O2 -o helloWorld helloWorld.cpp